-Section # and Name Description of Change Brief Rationale 1.3 Schedule of activities (SoA) Week 3 added in the visit header and in footnote 1'.
+Section # and Name Description of Change Brief Rationale 1.3 Schedule of activities (SoA) Week 3 added in the visit header and in footnote 'I'.
 Update.
 10.6 Appendix 6: Liver and other safety: actions and follow-up assessments Liver function test monitoring guidance provided.
 Update.
-10.8 Appendix 8A: Examples of drugs with a potential to change SAR442168 metabolism Removed the reference to www.druginteractioninfo.org.
-Only keeping the recommendation for the sites to refer to the drug label for metabolic interactions.
+10.8 Appendix 8A: Examples of drugs with a potential to change SAR442168 metabolism Removed the reference to www.druginteractioninfo.org Only keeping the recommendation for the sites to refer to the drug label for metabolic interactions.
 Removed 'modafinil' from the list of moderate CYP3A inducers.
 Correction of error as, according to the label, modafinil is a weak CYP3A inducer, and therefore not prohibited.
 Removed 'deferasirox' from the list of potent CYP2C8 inhibitors.
 Table 7: removed 'rifabutin' from the list of potent CYP3A inducers.
 Table 8: moved 'rifabutin' from the list of potent CYP3A inducers to the list of moderate CYP3A inducers.
 Correction of error as per updated guidance for CYP inhibitors/inducers based on information from DDI study.
-Updated to provide guidance to the US.
+Updated to provide guidance to the US, Brazil, Israel, and any other sites that may be following FDA partial clinical hold.
 Update to provide guidance.
-10.11.5 Country-specific provisions for the US New section added to reflect the prohibited use of CYP3A and CYP2C8 inhibitors and the restriction of grapefruit/grapefruit juice (a CYP3A4 inhibitor).
+10.11.4 Country-specific provisions for the US, Brazil, Israel, and sites following FDA partial clinical hold conditions New section added to reflect the prohibited use of CYP3A and CYP2C8 inhibitors and the restriction of grapefruit/grapefruit juice (a CYP3A4 inhibitor).
 Update.
 10.14 Appendix 12: Protocol amendment history Updated.
 Update.
 Throughout the document Reformatted existing content when necessary.
 Minor, editorial, stylistic changes as necessary.
 Updated table of contents, section numbers, abbreviations as necessary.
 Update in accordance with Sponsor's standards.